car1uno/php-import/README.md

 # PHP import() Library

 > [!WARNING]
-> This library is pending of being evaluated for security and performance issues.
+> This library is pending of being evaluated for security, utility and performance issues.
 You can use this library by your own risk.

 ## How the library works?: